News flash: Donald Trump has purchased Greenland for $55 million and some carbon offsets.

 From our Washington bureau: Hillary Clinton sold weapons to ISIS while secretary of state.

 Fake news is everywhere.
 (Okay, that last story might be true.)
-And one of the biggest breaking stories of 2016 was the widespread impact of verifiably false news hosted on bogus websites and amplified through social media.
+And one of the biggest breaking stories in recent years is the widespread impact of verifiably false news hosted on bogus websites and amplified through social media.